pstaylor-patrick/the-codex/README.md

 # F3 Codex App

 The F3 Codex App is the home for the F3 Exicon and Lexicon, replacing the legacy version.
-This web-based application provides a comprehensive resource management and community platform for discovering, reviewing, and managing these essential F3-specific exicon and lexicon resources.
+This web-based application provides a comprehensive resource management and community platform for discovering, reviewing, and managing these essential F3 specific exicon and lexicon resources.

 ### Key Features